Retro Chinese Chicken Salad

 - ½ head romaine lettuce, shredded

-- 1 cucumber, peeled, seeded, and thinly sliced
+- 1 medium cucumber, peeled, seeded, and thinly sliced

-- 1 Thai chile, thinly sliced, for garnish
+- 1 bird’s-eye chile, thinly sliced, for garnish (optional)

 - Black sesame seeds, for garnish

-- Make the dressing: Whisk together oil, vinegar, soy sauce, peanut butter, sesame oil, lime, mustard, honey, sesame seeds, ginger, and garlic in a bowl.
-Season with salt and pepper; set dressing aside.
+Make the dressing: In a medium bowl, whisk together the vegetable oil, vinegar, peanut butter, soy sauce, sesame oil, mustard powder, lime juice, honey, sesame seeds, ginger, and garlic.
+Season with salt and black pepper and set aside.